coverclock/com-diag-hazer/README.md

     $GPGSV,3,3,12,21,13,156,39,27,13,233,33,01,09,320,20,51,43,183,42*72
     $GPRMC,160753.800,A,3947.6463,N,10509.2027,W,0.30,206.04,090217,,,D*7D

-You might be tempted to dispense with gpstool entirely (which really only exists to test the Hazer library) and use socat to forward NMEA strings to a remote site.
-This works, but if you pipe the result into gpstool, it gets upset because each datagram isn't a fully formed NMEA sentence;
+You can dispense with gpstool entirely (which really only exists to test the Hazer library) and use socat to forward NMEA strings to a remote site.
-using gpstool to send on the far end addresses this.
+Be aware that when used in UDP consumer mode, gpstool expects every UDP datagramto be a fully formed NMEA sentence, because that's how it sends them in UDP producer mode. socat isn't so polite.
+Since the occasional UDP packet will inevitably be lost, if the output of socat is piped into gpstool, it will see a lot of corruption in the input stream.
+Using gpstool on both ends means only entire NMEA sentences are lost, and gpstool can recover from this.

     > socat OPEN:/dev/ttyUSB0,b115200 UDP6-SENDTO:[::1]:5555